waltervh/BornAgain-website/content/documentation/tutorial-examples/miscellaneous/polarized-sans/index.md

 Approximation.

-While BornAgain is designed for GISAS experiments (using the Distorted Wave Born Approximation), it naturally also contains the regular (plain wave) Born Approximation.
+While BornAgain is designed for GISAS experiments (using the Distorted Wave Born Approximation), it naturally also contains the regular (plane wave) Born Approximation.
 Accordingly, BornAgain can also simulate standard small-angle scattering (SAS).

 However, there are several other specialized SAS softwares available.
 Therefore